-- The State Government pool safety standard: Both new and existing residential pools must be upgraded to comply with the Queensland Development Code Mandatory Part 3.4.
+Both new and existing residential pools must be upgraded to comply with pool safety standards (Queensland Development Code Mandatory Part 3.4).
 An isolating pool fence must be in place.
 This includes the requirement for compliance of child resistant doors previously used as pool barriers for existing pools i.e. self-closing and self-latching doors.

-- If your pool does not comply and Council is made aware you may receive a fine.
-However, to avoid a fine you can get advice from a private pool safety inspector about what to do to make it comply, organizing a compliance certificate.
+- If your pool does not comply with requirements and Council is made aware of this, enforcements action may result (which can include fines and/or legal action).
+To avoid a fine, seek advice from a private pool safety inspector about compliance options and organizing a compliance certificate.

-- The new State Sale and Lease compliance system: Compliance with the new standard is required if the property is sold or leased.
+- Compliance with pool safety standards is required if the property is sold or leased.
 A Pool Safety Certificate will be required in this respect from a licensed Pool Safety Inspector.
 Please refer to the State pool Safety Register.

 - Portable pools and spas: These State laws are applicable to portable pools and spas deeper than 300 millimetres.
 Please ascertain the cost of a complying pool fence before you purchase a portable pool or spa.

 - Pool Safety Certificates: The term of a Pool Safety Certificate is 2 years for a non-shared pool and 1 year for a shared pool.
-Registering your pool: You need to register your pool on the State pool Safety Register.
+To obtain a Pool Safety Certificate, locate and engage a pool safety inspector from the State Pool Safety Register.

-- Only in extremely strict circumstances e.g. disability can be an exemption be granted.
+- Only in limited circumstances (e.g. disability) can an exemption be granted.

-- You will need a Site-plan of development, which contains proposed alternative solutions to prevent a young child accessing the pool.
+- a Site-plan of development, which contains proposed alternative solutions to prevent a young child accessing the pool.

 - Certificates where applicable.